-Grievance: Any complaint expressing dissatisfaction with any aspect of the operations, activities or behavior of a plan or its delegated entity in the provision of health care items, services, or prescription drugs, regardless of whether remedial action is requested or can be taken.
-A grievance does not include, and is distinct from, a dispute of the appeal of an organization determination or coverage determination.
+Grievance: An expression of dissatisfaction with any aspect of the operations, activities or behavior of a plan or its delegated entity in the provision of health care items, services, or prescription drugs, regardless of whether remedial action is requested or can be taken.
+A grievance does not include, and is distinct from, a dispute of the appeal of an organization determination or coverage determination or an LEP determination.